 PAID AUDITIONS?
 REALLY?

 The fake companies also ask fashions to pay for auditions.
 It’s not just the metros wherein such faux auditions are held.
-A 25-12 months-antique from Roorkee, Uttarakhand, on the circumstance of anonymity, shares that a so-known as modeling co-ordinator approached him on Facebook, presenting to get him a break.
-An audition becomes held in a cramped, rented corridor in a rundown locality, for which the ‘co-ordinator’ charged ₹500 consistent with man or woman.
+On the circumstance of anonymity, a 25-12 months-antique from Roorkee, Uttarakhand, shares that a so-called modeling co-ordinator approached him on Facebook, presenting to get him a break.
+An audition is held in a cramped, rented corridor in a rundown locality, for which the ‘co-ordinator’ charged ₹500 consistent with a man or woman, approximately two hundred young people who auditioned for roles in serials, ramp shows, and TV advertisements.
+The director of the enterprise promised that he’d launch us along with a huge call from Bollywood.
+I went to the audition.
+After that day, we never heard from the one’s humans,” he says.

 TALENT, NOT MONEY, MAKES YOU A MODEL